 What Are The Benefits of Eating Pineapple?

-The benefits of eating pineapple are that it can calm down inflammation or an allergic reaction.
-It is also shown to help improve blood glucose control after eating another food made with simple carbohydrates like bread and may have anti-inflammatory properties.
+The benefits of pineapple include its ability to calm inflammation or an allergic reaction.
+It has also been shown to help improve blood glucose control after eating other food made with simple carbohydrates like bread, and it may have anti-inflammatory properties.

-3. May Ease Symptoms of Arthritis and Inflammation
+3. Anti-Inflammatory properties May Help Ease Arthritis Symptoms

 6. May Reduce The Risk of Cancer